trishankthakur/Crypsecure/README.md

 If you want to use in your desktop-

-1. Install Netbeans,XAMP
+Step 1.
+Install Netbeans,XAMP.

-2. Import the security folder in Netbeans.
+Step 2.
+Import the security folder in Netbeans.

-3. In libraries folder add SQL Jar file (present in Security folder).
+Step 3.
+In libraries folder add SQL Jar file (present in Security folder).

-4. Run XAMP and start Apache and My SQL.
+Step 4.
+Run XAMP and start Apache and My SQL.

-5. Now run the Application.
+Step 5.
+Now run the Application.

 ![1](https://user-images.githubusercontent.com/45159091/181964313-cf5bf774-b40e-4a08-9b93-5f1559229229.png)